ATULG1523/ElectViz-Election-data-visualization-for-Media/README.md

 # ElectViz-Election-data-visualization-for-Media
-This repository contains my Power BI internship project on ElectViz Election Data VisualiZation For Media
+This repository contains our Power BI internship project on ElectViz Election Data VisualiZation For Media
 # Election Data Analysis using Power BI

 ## 📊 Overview